mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 ## If you need to: enable Virtualisation in UEFI/BIOS

 You may have to go into your UEFI/BIOS and enable Virtualisation.
 You can reboot to your UEFI/BIOS from inside Windows.
-Open the Settings app and click "Update and Security" > "Recovery", and "Restart Now"/
+Open the Settings app and csearch for "Recovery Options", and "Restart Now"/

 When your PC reboots, it will go into Advanced startup.
 Go to “Troubleshoot -> Advanced options" and click on the "UEFI Firmware Settings" option.